mgregerson/calvin-and-jobbes-backend/README.md

-# Welcome to the Calvin and Jobbes Backend - a Job Searching App for Everyone - because even Calvin has a dream job!

-This project was designed by Matt Gregerson.
-Feel free to reach out with any questions on my design philosophy.

-In order for the frontend to run, please see my readme for frontend built in Javascript/React: https://github.com/mgregerson/jobber-the-hutt-frontend

 ## Calvin and Jobbes Backend

 Welcome to the backend of Calvin and Jobbes!
 This is the server-side component of the job finding app, built with Node.js and Express.
 This README will guide you through the setup and usage of the backend.

+In order for the frontend to run, please see my readme for frontend built in Javascript/React: https://github.com/mgregerson/jobber-the-hutt-frontend

+This project was designed by Matt Gregerson.
+Feel free to reach out with any questions on my design philosophy.

 ### Installation